PaolaCasillo/lets_drink/README.md

 # Contributing:

-If you would like to contribute to the Artdatabase by adding more information, please feel free to submit pull requests.
+If you would like to contribute to the Lets_drink project by adding more information, please feel free to submit pull requests.
 Please contact us if you wish to implement significant changes and test them before pulling.

 # License :lock: